 My book will also focus on Silenced Refugees, including those who later worked for the Voice of America but could not always tell their stories.
 Fortunately, those who ended up working for Radio Free Europe (RFE) were able to speak freely.

-I attempt to recover the voices of hundreds of thousands of men, women and children arrested by the Soviets after they had invaded and occupied eastern Poland in 1939 while the Soviet regime was in alliance with Nazi Germany and later ordered an unprovoked attack on Finland, followed by the Soviet annexation of Lithuania, Latvia and Estonia.
-Thousands were executed; many more Poles, Lithuanians, Latvians, Estonians, Belarusians, Ukrainians and Russians–Christians, Jews, Muslims and members of other religions and nationalities–were deported from their homes in horrible conditions to forced labor camps and collective farms where countless died from hunger, illness and maltreatment.
-Some of the Polish slave laborers managed to leave the Soviet Union in 1942 after Stalin had released them following Hitler’s attack on Russia.
-They became refugees in the West, but their story still could not be told.
+I attempt to recover the voices of hundreds of thousands of men, women, and children arrested by the Soviets after they had invaded and occupied eastern Poland in 1939 while the Soviet regime was in alliance with Nazi Germany and later ordered an unprovoked attack on Finland, followed by the Soviet annexation of Lithuania, Latvia, and Estonia.
+Thousands were executed; many more Poles, Lithuanians, Latvians, Estonians, Belarusians, Ukrainians, and Russians–Christians, Jews, Muslims, and members of other religions and nationalities–were deported from their homes in horrible conditions to forced labor camps and collective farms where countless died from hunger, illness, and maltreatment.
+Some Polish slave laborers managed to leave the Soviet Union in 1942 after Stalin had released them following Hitler’s attack on Russia.
+They became refugees in the West, but their stories still could not be told.

 The U.S. administration of President Franklin D. Roosevelt, eager to preserve its military alliance with Stalin, used propaganda and disinformation in press releases and Voice of America radio broadcasts to paint a deceptive picture of refugees evacuated from the Soviet Union.
 After the war, the vast majority of them chose not to return to Soviet-dominated and communist-ruled nations, where they would risk imprisonment and persecution.
 But many refugees who were Soviet citizens were forced by American and British authorities to return to the USSR against their will.